verbb/formie/packages/docs/browser/behavior/submission-handling.md

 If you only need to respond to page changes, use the page lifecycle events on [JavaScript events](/browser/behavior/javascript-events) rather than treating every page step as a full custom submit flow.

-## Payment and provider follow-up actions
+## Payment and Provider Follow-up Actions

 Some submissions can pause for payment-provider follow-up work such as a Stripe confirm step, an Opayo challenge, or an external redirect.